divye/study-mate/README.md

 # study-mate

 ## Clone
-* Clone this repository using `https://github.com/divye/study-mate.git`
+* Clone this repository using `git clone https://github.com/divye/study-mate.git`

 ## Installation & Setup
 * Move to the directory and run `npm install` to install all dependencies